Skip to main content Skip to accessibility

 Non-residents

-Independent taxation also applies to non-resident married couples and civil partners.
+Independent Taxation also applies to non-resident married couples and civil partners.

-When independent taxation becomes compulsory if you are both in receipt of Jersey income, for example from a jointly owned property, you'll both need to file a non-resident tax return.
+If you are both in receipt of Jersey income, for example from a jointly owned property, you'll both need to file a non-resident tax return.

 Non-resident tax relief